What is a Long-Term Business Loan?

 Perhaps the most recognisable long-term loan is that of a commercial mortgage; a long-term loan tied to property as collateral that allows a business to expand and grow its assets without putting too much pressure on monthly cashflow.

 As discussed, the fundamental difference between a long-term and short-term loan is of the size of your monthly repayments.
-In technical terms, it affects your business debt service coverage ratio (DSCR).
+In technical terms, it affects your business' debt service coverage ratio (DSCR).

-The ratio is calculated as NOI/DS - thus, if you have a debt service of £6,000 per month and a NOI of £10,000 per month, your DSCR would be 10000/6000 = 1.67.
 The higher your DSCR the better.
-Companies with a DSCR >2 would find it quite easy to take on a long-term business loan, while those with a DSCR <1.25 might struggle to get approved.
+Companies with a DSCR >2 would find it quite easy to take on a long-term business loan, while those with a DSCR <1.25 may struggle to get approved.

 As long-term loans spread the cost of repayments over many years, the monthly debt service for them is low - often lower than existing short-term loan responsibilities.
 So, even though the total owed on a long-term business loan is greater, the impact to the business is far smaller.